CharlesJub/IAA/Script I guess.md

 ### Slide 10

-**From our analysis, we recommend looking into ATL's traffic management systems for application to other airports.**
+**From our analysis, we recommend looking into Atlanta's traffic management systems for application to other airports.**

-**We also suggest focusing on reducing early delays to minimize their snowball effect on future flights.**
+**We also suggest focusing on busy periods early in the day to minimize the snowball effect on future delays.**

-Now, Annika will talk about the impacts of weather on delays.
+Now, Annika will talk about the impacts of weather delays.